Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The role of transport companies has increased in the general context of global commercial geography.
 Maritime shipping companies, air carriers, and logistics service providers have become multinational corporations.
 However, the nature of this role is changing due to a general reduction of transport costs but growing infrastructure costs, mainly due to greater flows and competition for land.
 Each transport sector must consider variations in the importance of different transport costs.
 While operating costs are high for air transport, terminal costs are significant for maritime transport.
 Several indexes, such as the Baltic Dry Index, have been developed to convey a pricing mechanism useful for planning and decision-making, particularly concerning future expectations.
 Relations between terminal operators and carriers have thus become crucial, notably in containerized traffic.
 They are needed to overcome the physical and time constraints of transshipment, notably at ports.

 Technological improvements and their associated decline in transport costs have weakened the links between transport modes, terminals, and economic activities.
 With lower transportation costs, there is more locational flexibility as long as transportation networks remain accessible.
 There is less emphasis on heavy industries and more importance given to manufacturing and transport services such as warehousing and distribution.
-Indeed, new functions are being grafted to transport activities facilitating logistics and manufacturing processes.
+Indeed, new functions are being grafted into transport activities facilitating logistics and manufacturing processes.
 The standard notion of transportation costs is being expanded towards logistics costs, which are more extensive to include inventory carrying costs as well as the combination of modes necessary for a complex movement to occur.